Why should I come to Otago?

 - Discuss the relationship between the student’s and the supervisor’s research interests in order to assess if the topic is appropriate to the supervisor’s areas of research.

-What distinguishes the PhD from the MA?
-The simple answer is that a PhD is a much longer and more demanding exercise, usually taking three years of full time study to complete.
+A PhD is a much longer and more demanding exercise, usually taking three years of full time study to complete.
 A PhD topic is larger in conception and is expected to make an original contribution to scholarship.

-An MA, which is expected to be completed in one year of full time study, is a more limited exercise and does not require the same degree of originality.
+A research MA, which is expected to be completed in one year of full time study, is a more limited exercise and does not require the same degree of originality.

-If in doubt contact the Chair of the Postgraduate Studies Committee or discuss the matter with a staff member.
+If in doubt, contact the Chair of the Postgraduate Studies Committee or discuss the matter with a staff member.

-An MA student should have graduated with a four-year Arts degree with History & Art History as a major, and have achieved at least a B average (or equivalent) overall for their degree.
+A research MA student should have graduated with a four-year Arts degree with History as a major, and have achieved at least a B average (or equivalent) overall for their degree.
 Otago students will normally have completed either the Honours course or the Post Graduate Diploma in Arts with a B average or better and at least a B+ for their long research essay.
 Students who have taken their first degree outside New Zealand will have their cases scrutinised individually by the Postgraduate Studies Committee.
 Acceptance as a candidate for the degree depends upon the University being able to provide adequate expert supervision in the intended area of research.

 A prospective PhD student should have graduated with a four-year Arts degree, earning at least an upper second class of honours, or Masters of Arts degree.
 Otago students will normally have completed either the Honours course or the Post Graduate Diploma in Arts.
 All candidates are provisional for the first year.
 Depending on progress, confirmation is possible thereafter.
 Students who have been provisionally enrolled for the PhD, but who do not give satisfactory evidence of research and writing ability will be required to re-enrol for an MA if they wish to continue.